 Missing ALT tags

 and many more ...

-Put simply, your website is your storefront, and its content your voice.
+Put simply, your website is your storefront, and its content is your voice.
 With every business worldwide now having a presence on the web, it’s a congested space.
-It’s essential to keep your website user friendly, functioning properly, and easy for both search engines and potential customers to find its contents.
-Taking time to regularly audit your SEO will make sure your website wins, rather than loses business.
+It’s essential to keep your website user-friendly, functioning correctly, and easy for both search engines and potential customers to find its content.
+Taking time to audit your SEO regularly will make sure your website wins, rather than loses business.